Sapiens-OSS/sapiens-modding-wiki/docs/docs/engine/coordinates.md

 ## Conversions and Constants

-The `mj` module contains a few methods for converting back and forth between the three coordinate systems.
-Here is a cleaned up version of the code:
+The `mj` global module contains a few methods for converting back and forth between the three coordinate systems.
+Here is a simplified version of the code:

 ```lua